Eliteboyus/projmammadov/aws/class-notes/17_07_2021-Charlie-AWS-CLI-Class-Notes.md

 https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html

 Imagine you have multiple accounts or different users for an account.
-You can use "profiles" to use WAS CLI. to different different profiles we have 2 options. first is manipulating the config file with editors. second is with CLI commands by adding required parameters. (this is only for once)
+You can use "profiles" to use AWS CLI. to different different profiles we have 2 options. first is manipulating the config file with editors. second is with CLI commands by adding required parameters. (this is only for once)

   $ aws configure --profile new-user
   $ cat credentials